contraindications and side effects of royal jelly

 All literature agrees that they are extremely rare.
 As long as you don’t belong to any of the categories from above, there are no other side effects.
 With one recommendation: START WITH SMALL AMOUNTS and increase them to the desired dose.

-The very few people who experienced side-effects symptoms after ingesting RJ reported: eczema, rash, cough, light headedness, gastrointestinal issues, increased heart rate, stomach, distress, nausea.
+The very few people who experienced side-effects symptoms after ingesting RJ reported: eczema, rash, cough, lightheadedness, gastrointestinal issues, increased heart rate, stomach, distress, and nausea.
 But all these go away once the dosage is cut out.

 Nevertheless, it is possible to experience a fast cleaning soon after starting your treatment.
 It’s a physiological reaction of the organism, which will pass.
 Among the symptoms: headache, a general achy feeling, rashes and even loose bowels.[6]